-The Master’s programme has a duration of 1,500 hours in total, consisting of lectures, exercises, visits, workshops and individual study, and an internship of 300 hours.
+The Master’s programme has a duration of 1,500 hours in total, consisting of lectures, exercises, design studios, on the ground workshop, individual study, an internship of al least 350 hours or project work and a final thesis.

-MODULE A - THEORY AND TOOLS / 14 ECTS
+MODULE A | THEORY / 6 ECTS

 Descriptions and interpretations of the new global urbanism and main challenges that it poses for the design disciplines to foster strategies of inclusive, sustainable development in the contexts of the Global South.
-The theoretical component of the module will be supplemented by more detailed examinations of tools for regional analysis, for promoting and managing projects, and for building and strengthening the capacities of local actors and of the communities involved.

-MODULE B - DESIGN STUDIOS / 12 ECTS
+MODULE C | DESIGN STUDIOS / 12 ECTS

 A detailed examination of design strategies at the various scales and the different spheres of action on which the Master’s programme focuses: urban growth and local resource management, housing and community services, and protection existing heritage.

-MODULE C - ON THE GROUND DESIGN WORKSHOP / 16 ECTS
+MODULE D | ON THE GROUND DESIGN WORKSHOP / 16 ECTS

 maputo